BenPyton/ProceduralDungeon/(Legacy)-Room-Architecture.md

 But keep in mind that a door has to be on the border of the room boundary, not inside, and the arrow have to point to the outside of the room boundary.\
 [[Images/DoorRightPosition.jpg]]

-Door positions are expressed in room unit and correspond to the "cell" of the room.
+Door position is expressed in room unit and correspond to the "cell" of the room.

-You can change room unit and door size in `Project Settings -> Plugins -> Procedural Dungeon`.\
+You can change room unit and door size in Project Settings -> Plugins -> Procedural Dungeon.\
 [[Images/Settings.jpg]]